 Some women have pregnancy complications that make a vaginal birth difficult or impossible.
 Stalled labor is one of the top reasons to get a c-section.
 This usually happens when the cervix does not open enough during labor to allow for a vaginal delivery.
 Another reason for a c-section birth is when the placenta blocks the cervix, a condition known as placenta previa.

-Cesarean delivery may also be the best option if the baby is in distress, for example, if the fetus is in an abnormal position or the baby has an irregular heartbeat.
+Cesarean delivery may also be advised if the baby is in distress, for example, if the fetus is in an abnormal position or the baby has an irregular heartbeat.
 Women carrying twins or multiples may also find vaginal birth difficult, making a c-section preferable.

 Finally, elective c-sections are also sometimes a possibility for women that prefer it, if their health care provider agrees.